Open help menu

 Role Reversal Letter Writing

 Clients may also write letters they wish to receive from someone or a part of themselves.
 They may then: Choose a group member to play that person or part and experience the letter being read to them.
-And/or:
+NOTE: Letters can be written as homework and brought to session,

 • • Share the letter with the group.